dcos/dcos-net/apps/dcos_dns/README.md

 ## Spartan Interface
 Spartan creates its own network interface.
 This interface is actually a dummy device called `spartan`.
 This device hosts 3 IPs, `198.51.100.1/32`, `198.51.100.2/32`, `198.51.100.3/32`.

+## HTTP Interface

+Spartan implements a simple REST API for service discovery over HTTP:

+* GET /v1/version: lists the Spartan version
+* GET /v1/config: lists the Spartan configuration info (not implemented)
+* GET /v1/hosts/{host}: lists the IP address of a host
+* GET /v1/services/{service}: lists the host, IP address, and port for a service
+* GET /v1/enumerate: lists all DNS information (not implemented)
+* GET /v1/records: lists all DNS records

+This HTTP API is reachable at http://<host>:63053/.
+For more information please see Mesos-DNS [documentation](https://github.com/mesosphere/mesos-dns/blob/master/docs/docs/http.md).